Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Minimizing the PAPR

-Fig.~\ref{fig:SEoptForPAPR} shows $\NePAPR$, in $\%$ of $\Nsc$, as a function of the Hann window shaping parameter $\beta$.
 In Fig.~\ref{fig:SEoptForPAPRdifferentQAM}, we compare $\NePAPR$ obtained from simulations minimizing the $10^{-2}$ PAPR CCDF for 4-, 16-, and 64-QAM, with $\NePAPR$ estimated from the QPSK PAPR bound~\eqref{eq:PAPRub}.
 The range of $\NePAPR$ is $10$--$40\%$.
-As confirmed again, the optimum SE size $\NePAPR$ is largely independent of the QAM order which can be well approximated using the bound~\eqref{eq:PAPRub}, with little impact on the resulting PAPR value~\footnote{See the PAPR values for QPSK in Figs.~\ref{fig:OptPAPR} using the simulation-based estimation of $\NePAPR$, and the PAPR values in Fig.~\ref{fig:OptPAPR_vsPAPRNcapa_Hann} using the bound-based estimation of $\NePAPR$.}.
-In addition to the case $\Nsc= 96$, the bound-based estimation of $\NePAPR$ remains almost unchanged for a much larger bandwidth of $\Nsc= 600$, consistent with the observation in~\cite{R1-2208412}.
+As confirmed again, the optimum SE size $\NePAPR$ is largely independent of the QAM order which can be well approximated using the bound~\eqref{eq:PAPRub} or approximation~\eqref{Eq:2PulsesApprox}, with little impact on the resulting PAPR value\footnote{See the PAPR values for QPSK in Figs.~\ref{fig:OptPAPR} using the simulation-based estimation of $\NePAPR$, and the PAPR values in Fig.~\ref{fig:OptPAPR_vsPAPRNcapa_Hann} using the bound-based estimation of $\NePAPR$.}.
 Here, $L=0$ for all cases.

-In Fig~\ref{fig:SEoptForPAPRdifferentL}, we show that while the shift value of $L$ can impact the PAPR, the optimal SE size is nearly the same for different $L$ values.
+In Fig.~\ref{fig:SEoptForPAPRdifferentL}, we show that while the shift value of $L$ can impact the PAPR, the optimal SE size is nearly the same for different $L$ values.
 For QPSK, $\NePAPR$ with $L$ as in~\eqref{eq:Lpi2},~\eqref{eq:Lpi4} and $L=0$ is obtained from simulations, together with the corresponding bound-based estimates.
-All cases are closely overlapping, and thus the bound~\eqref{eq:PAPRub} does not capture well the small variation of $\NePAPR$ with different $L$ values.
+All cases are closely overlapping, and thus the bound~\eqref{eq:PAPRub} does not capture very well the small variation of $\NePAPR$ with different $L$ values.
 In Fig~\ref{fig:SEoptForPAPRdifferentL}, $\NePAPR$ is also shown for $\pi/2$-BPSK with $L$ as in~\eqref{eq:Lpi2} and $L=0$, from simulation and corresponding bounds.
 In this case, the range of $\NePAPR$ is much smaller and almost constant around $5\%$, indicating that only a small amount of SE may be beneficial.
 Moreover, contrary to QPSK and other QAMs, as FDSS shaping increases, $\NePAPR$ decreases.

+In Fig.~\ref{fig:NeOptPAPR_vs_2PulsesApprox}, we compare the simulated $\NePAPR$ for different bandwidth sizes $\Nsc=24,\,96,\,144,\,288,\,480$, and $600$ with the approximation~\eqref{Eq:2PulsesApprox}.
+Various configurations of QAM order, frequency shift $L$, and FDSS window are considered.
+Here, $\Nfft = 8192$, and the simulations target the $10^{-2}$-CCDF PAPR.
+Both simulations and the approximation in~\eqref{Eq:2PulsesApprox} show that, as the bandwidth increases, the value of $\NePAPR$ approaches a constant fraction of the bandwidth size.
+The sawtooth-shaped behavior in~\eqref{Eq:2PulsesApprox} stems from the integer constraint on $\Ne$.
+As $\Nsc$ increases, the resolution of $\Ne/\Nsc$ improves, and the optimum SE ratio converges to a precise spacing between pulses.